BAPTISM

 There are several types of Mikvah besides the Mikvah of Purification which is done in water once a year, every year, at the same time of the year, during the Days of Awe, in the early fall (September or October).
 Here we see in the Scripture that besides the Mikvah of Purification, there is also a Mikvah of Repentance, a Mikvah of the Spirit, and a Mikvah of Fire.
 There are two more Mikvah's which we will not get into, making a total of six different Mikvah's.

-I immerse you with water repentance, but he that will come after me is stronger than me.
-I am not worthy to remove his sandals.
-He will immerse you by the Ruach HaKodesh and by fire.
-(AENT Matthew 3:11)
+I indeed baptize you in water to repentance; but He who is coming after me is stronger than me, of whom I am not worthy to remove the sandals.
+He will baptize you in the Holy Spirit and fire, (HRB Matthew 3:11)

 The Mikvah of Repentance, The Mikvah of the Spirit, The Mikvah of Fire, and the other two Mikvah's are not done at any particular time of the year.
 The Mikvah of Repentance is done at will after you have made a conscience decision to follow Yah.
 The Mikvah of the Spirit, and the Mikvah of Fire occur whenever Yah decides to immerse you.
 This usually happens after the Mikvah of Repentance but sometimes happens before hand or even at the same time.